 A few weeks ago I started a series of scrapbooking posts, highlighting the methods I use and how those practices have changed over the forty years I’ve been making memory books.
+Today’s topic?
+Going digital.

-Of course, one of the biggest changes occurred when I switched from using film to taking digital photos.
+That’s because one of the biggest changes occurred when I switched from using film to taking digital photos.
 Whereas before, I got just 24-36 shots per roll and was limited to using whatever developed (pretty much as is), now I have literally hundreds of photos to sift through, sort, and edit from any given event.

 I plan to discuss in a future post how I organize all those photos and pare down the collection to the few I actually paste into my scrapbooks, but for now, suffice it to say that all that editing and storage is done on my computer.